-2. Submitting α flexible working request
+2. Submitting a flexible working request

-- 2.1 An eligible employee is entitled to submit one flexible working request in a 12-month period.
+- 2.1 An eligible employee is entitled to submit two flexible working request in a 12-month period, between 1 April to 31 March every year.
 All requests must be made in writing by filling in the requisite application form, which is available from The Loop.
-Any request made under this procedure should include: - a. a statement that it is a flexible working request - b. the date of the application - c. the changes that you are seeking to your terms and conditions - d. the date on which you would like the terms and conditions to come into effect - e. the impact the requested change would have on the organisation and how that might be dealt with and - f. the dates of any previous application for flexible working. - g.
-If you are making the request in relation to the Equality Act eg as a reasonable adjustment relating to a disability, this should be made clear in the application.
+Any request made under this procedure should include: - a. a statement that it is a flexible working request - b. the date of the application - c. the changes that you are seeking to your terms and conditions of employment - d. the date on which you would like the terms and conditions to come into effect - e. the dates of any previous application for flexible working, and - f. if you are making the request in relation to the Equality Act e.g. as a reasonable adjustment relating to a disability, this should be made clear in the application.